 Please review the EPA CV Guidelines.
+We also recommend using the EPA_CV__Template.
 Europeans normally refer to a résumé as a CV so we ask that our applicants do as well.
 The CV will be a major criterion for both selection and placement in the Internship Program.
 Please try to keep the CV to one, single-spaced document that includes: academic and practical experience that directly relates to the type of internship for which you are applying, relevant courses you have completed, are currently enrolled in, or plan to take before you go abroad, as well as computer programs you use comfortably, and previous international travel, work, or study experience.
 Please remember to include all relevant experience, not just paid experience.
 Applicants are encouraged to use the EPA CV Template found in the application portal.

 Students applying for internships in Germany should submit the CV using the Lebenslauf format.